KMKCODER/python-notes/Readme.md

 * [Edureka](Edureka/)
 * [Charles Severance (Free Code Camp)](Charles-Severance/)

-Thank you and make use of these notes.
+Thank you and feel free to make use of these notes.